 The next few years would be spent back in his home town of Perth, honing his craft and playing gigs from cafes and clubs to venues all over the country on bills with artists such as Van Halen, Buckcherry and DJ Lethal.
 He has contributed guitar to the latest Billy Ray Cyrus album and was asked personally to join the touring band soon after Billy heard Oumi's playing.

 In late 2014 Filter frontman Richard Patrick discovered Oumi through a chance meeting.
 Initially intended as a one-off songwriting collaboration (which became the first single from Crazy Eyes, 'Take Me to Heaven') Oumi soon after joined the band full time as guitar player, as well as taking on duties in the studio as co-producer and engineer.
 2015 also saw him discovered by Jeff Blue (Linkin Park, Korn, Hoobastank) with whom he has worked in the studio on various projects as a songwriter and producer.

-Highlights from 2016 include production and mixing for the Combichrist album This is Where Death Begins, drawing on a mix of rock, electronic and classical influences, highlighted by the Rimsky-Korsakov-esque arrangemnts heard throughout the record.
+He later went on to produce and mix the Combichrist album This is Where Death Begins, drawing on a mix of rock, electronic and classical influences, highlighted by the Rimsky-Korsakov-esque arrangemnts heard throughout the record.
 This was shortly followed by a USA and European tour with Filter promoting Crazy Eyes, spanning 18 countries.
-Toward late 2016 Oumi joined Combichrist for the Roots 20th Anniversary tour.
+Toward late 2016 Oumi joined Combichrist for the Sepultura Roots 20th Anniversary tour.